 Recent inhalation biopersistence studies have shown that chrysotile clears very rapidly from the lung.
-These studies have provided a distinctive mechanistic basis for the differentiation of chrysotile, a serpentine mineral, from amphibole asbestos.
-However, they remained in contradiction to the chronic inhalation toxicology studies of chrysotile, which were performed at very high exposure concentrations (10 mg/m3) and which resulted in a tumorigenic response.
-Recently, these studies were evaluated in detail and found to meet the paradigm for lung overload, thus making quantitative assessment of these studies difficult if not impossible (Bernstein, 2005).
-It should be noted that some studies not using the EC inhalation biopersistence protocol have shown that chrysotile clears more slowly (e.g., Coin et al., 1992).
-As presented later in the discussion, these studies have also been performed at extremely high chrysotile concentrations, "10 mg (respirable)/m3," and used a special chrysotile sample that was heavily pulverized, making extrapolation of the results nearly impossible.
+These studies have provided a distinctive mechanistic basis for the differentiation of chrysotile a serpentine mineral from amphibole asbestos.
+However, they remained in contradiction to the chronic inhalation toxicology studies of chrysotile which were performed at very high exposure concentrations (10 mg/m3) and which resulted in a tumorigenic response.
+Recently, these studies were evaluated in detail and found to meet the paradigm for lung overload thus making quantitative assessment of these studies difficult if not impossible (Bernstein & Hoskins 2005 submitted to Inhalation Toxicology).
+It should be noted that some studies not using the EC inhalation biopersistence protocol have shown that chrysotile clears more slowly (e.g. Coin et al 1992).
+As presented below in the discussion, these studies have also been performed at extremely high chrysotile concentrations "10 mg (respirable)/m3" and used a special chrysotile sample which was heavily pulverized makes extrapolation of the results nearly impossible.

-A recent working group evaluating short-term assays and testing strategies for all types of fibers stated, "Thus the database on the links between in vitro biopersistence, in vivo biopersistence, and pathologic effects is derived for the limited class of silica-based fibers.
-The extent to which this understanding of biopersistence that we have gained for these fibers is generalizable to other fibers (e.g. organic fibers, crystalline fibers, non oxide fibers is not known and more research is needed before we use the same paradigm for these other fibers types" (ILSI, 2005, p.
-508).
-For these other fibers, the ILSI working group recommended a tiered approach, which included as one of the optional endpoints biopersistence, and recommended subchronic inhalation toxicology study to investigate biological activity.
+A recent working group evaluating short-term assays and testing strategies for all types of fibers stated that "Thus the database on the links between in vitro biopersistence, in vivo biopersistence, and pathologic effects is derived for the limited class of silica-based fibers.
+The extent to which this understanding of biopersistence that we have gained for these fibers is generalizable to other fibers (e.g. organic fibers, crystalline fibers, non oxide fibers is not known and more research is needed before we use the same paradigm for these other fibers types" (ILSI, 2005).
+For these other fibers, the ILSI working group recommended a tiered approach which included as one of the optional endpoints biopersistence and recommended subchronic inhalation toxicology study to investigate biological activity.

-To evaluate the toxicological response to chrysotile, a multidose, subchronic, 90-day inhalation toxicology study was performed on Brazilian chrysotile using a well-characterized aerosol.
+To evaluate the toxicological response to chrysotile, a multi-dose subchronic 90 day inhalation toxicology study was performed on Brazilian chrysotile using a well characterised aerosol.
 The chrysotile used in this study is the same as evaluated in the inhalation biopersistence study (Bernstein et al., 2004).
-The protocol used for this study followed that established by the European Commission for the evaluation of synthetic mineral fibers (Bernstein & Riego-Sintes, 1999; Bellmann et al., 2003) with the exception of the fiber counting and sizing rules.
+The study protocol used for this study followed that established by the European Commission for the evaluation of synthetic mineral fibers (Bernstein & Reigo, 1999; Bellmann et al., 2003) with the exception of the fiber counting and sizing rules.
 These were adapted to the use of transmission electron microscopy (TEM) in order to assure detection of the chrysotile fibers.
-In addition, the lungs were analyzed using confocal microscopy in order to provide a noninvasive assessment of fiber distribution and cellular response.
+In addition, the lungs were analysed using confocal microscopy in order to provide a non-invasive assessment of fiber distribution and cellular response.

-MATERIALS AND METHODS
+MATERIALS AND METHODS:

 The exposure and in-life phases of the study were performed at the Research and Consulting Company Ltd., Füllinsdorf, Switzerland.
-Fiber counting and sizing were performed under subcontract to RCC at Gesellschaft für Staubmesstechnik und Arbeitsschutz GmbH (GSA), Neuss, Germany.
-The confocal microscopy analysis was performed by Rogers Imaging Corporation, Needham, MA.
+Fiber Counting and sizing was performed under subcontract to RCC at Gesellschaft für Staubmesstechnik und Arbeitsschutz GmbH (GSA), Neuss, Germany.
+The confocal microscopy analysis was performed by Rogers Imaging Corporation, Needham, Mass., USA.

-Fiber Samples
+Fiber Samples:

-The chrysotile fibers used in this study were obtained from the Cana Brava Mine, located in Minasu in the state of Goias in Brazil.
+The chrysotile fibers used in this study were obtained from the Cana Brava Mine located in Minasu in the state of Goias in Brazil.
+The fibers were from the same batch as used for the inhalation biopersistence study reported earlier (Bernstein et al., 2004).

-The chrysotile fiber is monoclinic in crystalline structure and has a unique rolled structure, described later.
-The fibers are present in the mine in all length categories, ranging from "long" (greater than 10 mm: grades 4T, 4K, 4A, and 3T on the Canadian Quebec Screening Scale [QSS]; Cossette & Delvaux, 1979), to medium (fibers between 5 and 9 mm: QSS grades 4X, 4Z, and 5K), to "short" (below 5 mm: QSS grades 5R, 6D, 7M, and 7T).
+The chrysotile fiber is monoclinic in crystalline structure and has a unique rolled structure described below.
+The fibers are present in the mine in all length categories ranging from 'long' (greater than 10 mm: grades 4T, 4K, 4A and 3T on the Canadian Quebec Screening Scale (QSS), Cossette & Delvaux, 1979), medium (fibers between 5 and 9 mm: QSS grades 4X, 4Z and 5K) to 'short' (below 5 mm: QSS grades 5R, 6D, 7M and 7T) in length.